 Because of the Brexit things could change and life could get more difficult for the Spanish people.
 The south of Spain (Andalusia) including the border city of La Línea de la Concepción is the poorest part of Spain.

-Being part of England is what makes Gibraltar very special, you could say it is a “colony”.
+Being part of Great Britain is what makes Gibraltar very special, you could say it is a “colony”.
 But it is funny because Spain also has some oversea territories like Ceuta and the Canary islands.
 So it would not be fair if Spain would ask to get this area back. 😉

 Best time to visit